wandb/terraform-aws-wandb/modules/secure_storage_connector/README.md

 Weights & Biases can connect to a S3 bucket created and owned by the customer.
 This is called BYOB (Bring your own bucket).
 More details (here)[https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector].

 This example does not deploy a Weights & Biases instance.
-It deploys all required resourfces (S3 bucket, KMS and permissions) in the customers account and grants the W&B AWS account access to the bucket and the KMS key.
+It deploys all required resources (S3 bucket, KMS key and permissions) in the customer's account and grants the W&B AWS account access to them.

 ---